FAQs

 The Indiana Department of Transportation (INDOT) and the Kentucky Transportation Cabinet (KYTC) are committed to completing this critical interstate link between the two states.
 The I-69 Ohio River Crossing project (I-69 ORX) includes a new 4-lane river crossing between Evansville, Indiana and Henderson, Kentucky and 11.
 2 miles of new interstate, including 8.4 miles on new terrain and 2.8 miles of upgrades to US 41.

 I-69 ORX includes a new 4-lane river crossing to connect Evansville, IN and Henderson, KY and improvements on both sides of the river.
 It includes 11.2 miles of new interstate.
 Section 1, the approach work in Kentucky, will extend I-69 by more than six miles and includes interchanges with KY 351, US 41 near Kimsey Lane and at US 60.
-Section 3 includes the approach roadways and bridges in Indiana and a new interchange at I-69 and the Veterans Memorial Parkway.
+Section 3 includes part of the approach roadways and bridges in Indiana.
+The Section 2 project will complete any roadways and bridges that are not constructed as part of Section 1 or Section 3 work.

 The purpose and need of the project is to complete the I-69 connection between Indiana and Kentucky, improve long-term cross-river mobility for the area, reduce congestion and delay, and improve safety.